 Outside of working with dogs or his life-long practice of meditating, he's continuously developing his handling and riding skills with Merlin, his once-wild mustang.

 An Oregon native, Cole has lived the majority of her life with dogs.
 Her first experience training dogs was when she raised and trained four Labrador Retrievers for the Guide Dogs for the Blind Organization.
 In the fall of 2012, she joined with Oregon Tails to continue her work with dogs.
 Cole believe that she has and will always continue to learn; and this has been one of many things that has inspired her to continue work at Oregon Tails.
 There is so much room to learn, grow and enjoy.

-Raised between Oregon's forested coasts and Kansas plains, dogs have always guided Kate in pursuit of a playful and purposeful life.
-After studying Environmental Journalism, she moved to Costa Rica and met Rafi, a shy and stray Shepherd/Rottweiler who became her dearest companion.
-One year later, she relocated to guide rivers and teach outdoors in the Pacific Northwest.
-Finally, she adopted Rontu, a Shepherd/Lab mix.
+Raised between Oregon's forested coasts and Kansas plains, a passion for wildlife and connection to her canine companions growing up has guided Kate in pursuit of a playful and purposeful life outdoors.
+After studying Environmental Journalism at the University of Oregon, she left to work in Costa Rica and met Rafi, a shy and stray Shepherd/Rottweiler who became her constant companion.
+One year later, she relocated to guide rivers in the Pacific Northwest and, unable to bring Rafi to the United States, was inspired to adopt Rontu, a Shepherd/Lab mix.
 Rontu has continued to be her greatest teacher, friend, and mirror.